 Moving homes is a very stressful process, even if you are moving within the same city.
 More than 30 million Americans move every year!
 Some move to a different neighborhood, while others go cross country in search of a new life.

 Almost all these moves are completed properly.
 Some families go DIY, renting a moving truck and packing up their possessions.
 Others hire movers through services like ours at iMoving.com.

-Most moving companies offer an impeccable service at affordable prices.
-But some moving companies do take the liberty of crossing lines that should not be crossed.
-Whether a mover increases the price at the last moment, fails to provide services included within the contract or engages in some other inappropriate behavior, families may be wondering about their options.
+Most moving companies offer impeccable service at affordable prices.
+But some moving companies to take the liberty of crossing lines that should not be crossed.
+Whether a mover increases the price at the last moment, fails to provide services included within the contractor engages in some other inappropriate behavior, families may be wondering about their options.